Samreen-Mahagami/Multi-Tenant-AI-Voice-Appointment-Bot/docs/QUICK_SUMMARY.md

 # Quick Summary - What We Built

 ## 🎯 Project Goal
-Build an AI-powered voice receptionist that can answer phone calls and book medical appointments automatically.
+Build an AI-powered voice receptionist that can answer phone calls and book medical appointments automatically for a medical practice.

 ## ✅ Phase 1 Complete: AI Infrastructure